When you need to ship a guitar, like any other fragile item, the most important thing is making sure it arrives at its destination safely.

 Prep the Guitar

 Once you have the right box, it’s time to prepare the guitar for packing.

-You can also place some cloth or soft paper towel between the strings and fretboard for extra protection.
+You can also place some cloth or soft paper towels between the strings and fretboard for extra protection.

-Make sure all the moving parts are secured.
-The tuning heads, knobs, pickup selector, floating bridge if your guitar has one, anything that’s loose or moves.
+Make sure all the moving parts are secured including tuning heads, knobs, pickup selector, floating bridge if your guitar has one, or anything that’s loose or moves.

 You can use paper or cloth to wrap these parts until their tightly secured.
-A good way to secure tuning heads and floating bridges is with packing foam.
+A good way to secure tuning heads and floating bridges is to pack them with foam.

 Wrap the headstock in bubble wrap after securing the tuning pegs to protect the headstock.

 For a floating bridge, just cut a piece big enough to place behind the bridge to hold it in place.